MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/Concepts/Advanced/Architecture/FrozenWorldDLL.md

 The fragment merge operation is initialized with the current version of the SPONGY snapshot set up after `FrozenWorld_Step_Init()`.
 After the fragment merge has been initialized, it is safe to change the SPONGY and FROZEN snapshots without affecting the results of the fragment merge.

-`FrozenWorld_RefitMerge_Init()` returns true if the necessary preconditions for performing a fragment merge are given (i.e. there's more than one simultaneously trackable fragment represented in the SPONGY snapshot).
+`FrozenWorld_RefitMerge_Init()` returns true if the necessary preconditions for performing a fragment merge are given (that is, there's more than one simultaneously trackable fragment represented in the SPONGY snapshot).
 If this is not the case, the function returns false, and the fragment merge operation is not initialized.

-Successfully initializing a fragment merge operation while any other refit operation is running silently cancels the previous refit operation and discards its results.
-If initializing the fragment merge operation is not successful, the other refit operation (if any) remains unaffected.
+Successfully initializing a fragment merge operation while any other re-fit operation is running silently cancels the previous re-fit operation and discards its results.
+If initializing the fragment merge operation is not successful, the other re-fit operation (if any) remains unaffected.

 #### 2. Prepare the fragment merge